fotober

 4.2.
 Incorporate Testimonials

-Testimonials and social proof add credibility to your property presentation.
-Include brief quotes from neighbors about the community or statements from design professionals about unique features.
-Keep text overlays clean and minimal, using consistent fonts and styling that match your branding.
+• Add Credibility: Include brief quotes from neighbors about the community or statements from design professionals about unique features.
+Keep text overlays clean and minimal.

 5. Finalizing and Exporting